 Relationship with Compensation Committee Consultant.
 The Compensation Committee's practice has been to retain compensation consultants to provide objective advice and counsel to the Compensation Committee on all matters related to the compensation of executive officers and directors.
-For fiscal 2013, the Compensation Committee retained Mercer (US) Inc. ("Mercer"), a wholly owned subsidiary of Marsh & McLennan Companies, Inc. ("MMC"), as its compensation consultant, with Mercer attending all in-person meetings of the Compensation Committee held during the year.
-Mercer's fees for executive compensation consulting to the Compensation Committee in fiscal 2013 were approximately \$542,000.
-A summary of the executive compensation services provided by Mercer during fiscal 2013 is included in the "Compensation Discussion and Analysis" section under the heading "Role of the Compensation Consultant."
+For fiscal 2014, the Compensation Committee retained Mercer (US) Inc. ("Mercer"), a wholly owned subsidiary of Marsh & McLennan Companies, Inc. ("MMC"), as its compensation consultant, with Mercer attending all in-person meetings of the Compensation Committee held during the year.
+Mercer's fees for executive compensation consulting to the

+Compensation Committee in fiscal 2014 were approximately \$376,200.
+A summary of the executive compensation services provided by Mercer during fiscal 2014 is included in the "Compensation Discussion and Analysis" section under the heading "Role of the Compensation Consultant."

-During fiscal 2013, certain MMC affiliates were retained by company management to provide services unrelated to executive compensation, including welfare plan consulting, insurance brokerage, and actuarial and plan administration services with respect to the company's general health and welfare benefit plans and programs.
-The aggregate fees paid for those other services in fiscal 2013, either directly by the company or via commissions from third party insurers, were approximately \$860,000.
+During fiscal 2014, certain MMC affiliates were retained by company management to provide services unrelated to executive compensation, including welfare plan consulting, insurance brokerage, and actuarial and plan administration services with respect to the company's general health and welfare benefit plans and programs.
+The aggregate fees paid for those other services in fiscal 2014, either directly by the company or via commissions from third party insurers, were approximately \$1,307,698.
 These services were approved by company management in the ordinary course of business.
 As described in more detail in the "Compensation Discussion and Analysis," Mercer and its affiliates have established and followed safeguards between the executive compensation consultants engaged by the Compensation Committee and the other MMC service providers to the company, which are designed to help ensure that the Compensation Committee's executive compensation consultants continue to fulfill their role in providing objective, unbiased advice.
-In August 2013, the Compensation Committee assessed the independence of Mercer in accordance with Securities and Exchange Commission and NASDAQ rules.
-Taking such safeguards into account, the Compensation Committee concluded that Mercer's work for the Compensation Committee does not raise any conflicts of interest.
+In August 2014, the Compensation Committee assessed the independence of Mercer in accordance with SEC and NASDAQ rules.
+Taking such safeguards into account, the Compensation Committee concluded that Mercer's work for the Compensation Committee did not raise any conflicts of interest during the fiscal year ended June 27, 2014 and currently does not raise any conflicts of interest.